“Success is not final, failure is not fatal: it is the courage to continue that counts.”

 - Winston Churchill

-Even worse, a lot of them fail badly - never achieving even one dollar in revenue and / or go so deeply in the hole that they have significant and negative financial spillover effects.
+Even worse, a lot them do so badly - never achieving even one dollar in revenue and / or go so deeply in the hole that they have significant and negative financial spillover effects.

 Like business and personal bankruptcies and investors losing all of their money.